apaciuk/devise-jwt-ruby/README.md

 # devise-jwt-ruby

-## Encode and decode JW Tokens with Devise, inc via Warden custom strategy module and config lines in config/devise.rb
+## Encode and decode JW Tokens with Devise, using JWT service objects generated with ruby/jwt gem

-Service object JWTService handles the credentials jwt_secret on decode/encode of user token
+Basic Service object JWTService handles the credentials jwt_secret on decode/encode of user token Is completely independent of any devise extras, using the default warden sign in methods & the JWT service adding a token to headers, which service is again used to check before allowing logout.

+Front end would grab the token from Auth headers (Bearer) and send to the backend sign out route (as Authorization: Bearer token) where it is processed as above.

+Avoids extra Warden strategies or extra devise config, only cors.rb to expose Authorization headers

+- Files needed to put in another app are all in the services folder, with the 2 devise reg & session overide controllers/routes, and cors.rb.

+Ensure devise initializzer has config.navigational_formats = [].

 ### Mandatory after bundle and db setup